mspncp/gosu-wiki/Supported Audio Formats.md

 || Linux (Gosu::Song)  ||  ||  ||  ||  ||  || Yes || Yes || Yes || Yes || Yes || Yes || ?
 (TODO) || ||

 OS X refers to both Macs and iPhones/iPods.
 I only tested the CAF formats because they are popular on the iPhone.

-*Note:* Sound in my Ubuntu VM (VMware Fusion) is currently broken, so I don't know if all formats actually sound right.
-At least those are the ones that didn't throw an exception upon loading on Ubuntu 9.10 with a basic Gosu install.